fadhlifadh/Automatidata/README.md

 3. MAE: 2.133
 4. MSE: 14.326
 5. RMSE: 3.785

 This means that 86.8% of the variance in the fare_amount variable is described by the model.

 Meanwhile, for the random forest model, the champion model is XGBoost Classifier model with the below score:
-1. Precision:
+1. Precision: 0.6864
-2. Recall:
+2. Recall: 0.8133
-3. F1:
+3. F1: 0.7445
-4. Accuracy
+4. Accuracy: 0.7062

-We know that VendorID, predicted_fare, mean_duration, and mean_distance are the most important features, but we don't know how they influence tipping.
+We know that VendorID is the most important features, but we don't know how they influence tipping.
 This would require further exploration and it is interesting that VendorID is the most predictive feature.
 This seems to indicate that one of the two vendors tends to attract more generous customers.
 It may be worth performing statistical tests on the different vendors to examine this further in the future.

 ## Conclusion
 These models can benefit taxi divers in knowing the estimation of fare price as well as if they will be tipped generously